 BIM Team Resource and Competency

-The BIM modelling team should consist of a BIM Manager and at least three BIM Engineers (BIM 3D Engineer, BIM 4D Engineer, and BIM Simulation Engineer).
+The BIM modelling team should consist of a BIM Team Leader and at least three BIM Engineers (BIM 3D Engineer, BIM 4D Engineer, and BIM Simulation Engineer).
 They are allocated to the Civil team, building team and simulation team throughout contract period.
-The exact allocation vary during the project execution phases.
+The exact allocation varies during the project execution phases.